The Best SF Restaurants For Dinner With The Parents

 The Ferry Building may be a place you avoid for fear of being attacked by a seagull or steamrolled by a rogue food tour.
-But at night, the place calms down, and it’s absolutely worth bringing your parents to check out the Vietnamese food at Slanted Door - especially the spring rolls and claypot chicken.
+But at night, the place calms down, and it’s absolutely worth bringing your parents to enjoy the Vietnamese dishes at Slanted Door - especially the spring rolls and claypot chicken.
 Bonus points for Bay Bridge views and dessert from Humphry Slocombe right next door.

-Al’s Place is a “cool” Mission restaurant that doesn’t feel precious.
-The vegetable and seafood-heavy menu is a little quirky without being overly experimental, and there’s a relaxed, friendly, flip flops-on attitude that you, and pretty much anyone (including your parents), should be able to appreciate.
-Especially if you can also get a little bit excited about eating salad with your hands.
+Al’s Place is a Mission restaurant that doesn’t feel precious.
+They have a vegetable and seafood-heavy menu, and there’s a relaxed, friendly, flip flops-on attitude that pretty much anyone (including your parents) should be able to appreciate.
 The trout, grits, and steak tartare are very good.

-If your parents enjoy spectacular Moroccan food, and treating you to fairly expensive meals, they will like Mourad a lot.
+If your parents enjoy spectacular Moroccan food, they will like Mourad a lot.
 The interior is fancy in a way that feels slightly corporate, but once you get your hands on the excellent chicken and flatbreads, you’ll only have eyes for your plates.

-Kokkari is where we go to eat delicious, upscale Greek food (specifically meat) and feel like adults.
-So your carnivorous parents are bound to love it, too.
 A little on the fancier side, with white tablecloths and serious “formal dining room” chairs, this place always manages to impress.
+Kokkari is also where we go to eat delicious Greek food.
 Definitely start with some zucchini cakes, and definitely also make a reservation (even though the space is huge).

 If your parents are into raw fish, Akiko’s Restaurant is the place to go.
 The omakase is unreal, and not as wildly expensive as some other omakase options in SF.
 It’s near Union Square, so if they happen to be staying there, even better.
 The monkfish liver will change your world.
 Just make sure you go to Akiko’s Restaurant, not the similarly named Akiko’s Sushi Bar nearby.